A new ripplon branch in He II: Numerical solution and new ripplon branch

 The relatively large penetration depth of the solution means that macroscopic films or the surface of bulk helium are needed to observe these ripplons.
 They will not be seen on films of a few mononlayers.
-The high-energy ripplons should exist and be observable on saturated films of He~II, which have a typical thicknesses of $300${\AA}.
-In the same way the penetration depth of the ripplons in region B (see Fig.\ref{Figure}) tends to infinity when $\omega$ tends to $\Delta_{rot}$.
+The high-energy ripplons should exist and be observable on saturated films of He~II \cite{SaturatedFilms}, which have a typical thicknesses of $300${\AA}.
+In the same way the penetration depth of the ripplons close to the roton gap (see Fig.~\ref{Fig1}) tends to infinity when $\omega$ tends to $\Delta_{rot}$.
 So the ending point of the dispersion curve $(\Delta_{rot},k_{c})$ can also be observed only in thick enough films of He~II.
-Thus in the two most interesting regions of their dispersion curve, the ripplon solutions have large penetration depth, much larger than the characteristic distances, of several monolayers thickness, of the changes of the density profile at the free surface.
-The major part of the energy of the wave is stored outside of the transition layer, it can be neglected, and the surface can be considered sharp (i.e. the kernel $h(r)$ in Eq. (\ref{EQP}) is the same as in the bulk fluid).
+Thus in the two most interesting regions of their dispersion curve, the ripplon solutions have large penetration depths, much larger than the characteristic distances, of several monolayers thickness, of the changes of the density profile at the free surface.

-The numerical calculations were carried out by representing the function $\Omega^{2}(k^{2})$ as a polynomial of degree $S$, with $S\!=\!18$ and $S\!=\!21$.
-The high-energy ripplons solution exists in both cases, and the end points do not differ substantially.
-The deviation between the curves $k_{3}(\omega)$ and $\omega(k_{\tau})$ remains very small, and is much less than the difference between the two polynomials.
+The numerical calculations were carried out for different approximation polynomials $P_{S}$ of function $\Omega^{2}(k^{2})$, with $S\!=\!18$ and $S\!=\!21$.
+Also different polynomials of power $21$ were obtained by approximating the experimental data supplemented by different subsets of the points, extracted from the spline (see appendix).
+The high-energy ripplons solution exists in all cases, and for different $P_{S}$ its ending points differ insubstantially.
+The deviation between the curves $k_{3}(\omega)$ and $\omega(k_{\tau})$ remains very small, much less than the deviation between the approximation curves themselves.

+Stability of the new ripplon branch with regard to decay into two ripplons with energies less than $\Delta_{rot}$ can be checked graphically.
+In the process the energy and momentum should be conserved, so if we denote the initial high-energy ripplon by index $0$ and the resulting two quasiparticles by $1$ and $2$, we have